 For BCC users, .

-Then, compute the PPDU length using Equation (22-65).
+Then, compute the number of symbols in the Data field (#6608) using Equation (22-65).

 (22-65)

 When constructing the Data field for user u encoded using LDPC code, the MAC follows the padding procedure described in 9.12.6 (A-MPDU padding for VHT PPDU) and delivers a PSDU that contains PSDU_LENGTHu octets (see 22.4.3 (TXTIME and PSDU_LENGTH calculation)).
 The PHY follows the padding procedure described in 22.3.10.1 (General) to fill symbols, where is defined in Equation (22-61).
 Then, for each user, all bits in the Data field including the scrambled SERVICE, PSDU and pad bits shall be encoded using the LDPC encoding process specified in 20.3.11.7.5 (LDPC PPDU encoding process) with the following modifications.
-First, shall be computed using Equation (22-57) instead of Equation (20-35).
-Next, for an MU PPDU, step (d) in 20.3.11.7.5 (LDPC PPDU encoding process) is replaced with step (d) below.
+First, shall be computed using Equation (22-62)(#6180, 6609) instead of Equation (20-35).
+Also, replace and with and , respectively.
+Next, (#6180)step (d) in 20.3.11.7.5 (LDPC PPDU encoding process) is replaced with step (d) below.

 d) If computed in Equation (22-65) is equal to , then the number of bits to be punctured, , from the codewords after encoding is computed as shown in Equation (20-38).
 If computed in Equation (22-65) is greater than , then the number of bits to be punctured, , from the codewords after encoding is computed using Equation (20-39) and Equation (20-40).
+Note also that has now been updated in Equation (20-39) in this case.

 The punctured bits shall be equally distributed over all codewords with the first codewords punctured 1 bit more than the remaining codewords.
 Define .
 When , the puncturing is performed by discarding parity bits of the first codewords and discarding parity bits of the remaining codewords after encoding.

 When constructing the Data field for users encoded using BCC, …